Yes. I rebranded the blog. Again.

 It just makes more sense.

-As I examine my blogging journey and look forward, there are two things that I want to achieve with New England Parisienne:
+As I examine my blogging journey and look forward, there are a few things that I want to achieve with New England Parisienne:

 - Try new things.
 At the moment of this rebrand, coronavirus is happening and everyone is (supposed to be) social distancing and traveling is (supposed to be) limited.
 I want to find more creative ways to engage with the blog—I’m open to suggestions.